ByPS128/Arduino-Aliens-M41A-Rifle/README.md

-## So what does intendedHW version consist of:
+## So what does intended HW version consist of:

 There are many M41A mock-ups on the market, including 3D printed ones.
 The version I was sounding did not have a working grenade launcher and it also did not have a retractable slide.
 We used the magazine space to house the electronics and so this version of the 3D printed rifle has quite a lot of limitations.
 However, the software is easy to adapt for a larger application with multiple input signals.